tolribeiro/mywebsite/_posts/2015-01-12-SDES-implementation-in-C.markdown

 After going throught the titles of the reliable books on the subject, I decided to read *Criptography and Network Security* by William Stallings and one of the first sentences on that page got my attention: *"[...] the structure of DES and most symmetric ciphers is very complex and cannot be explained as easily [...]".*

-Therefore, in the next paragraph, it said that studying a simplified version (SDES) would enhance understanding of DES, and I guarantee that it actually is.
+Therefore, in the next paragraph, it said that studying a simplified version (SDES) would enhance understanding of DES, and I can guarantee that it actually does.
 After a couple of hours struggling in the beginning, I got the idea behind one of the most important symmetric ciphers algorithms.

 #The implementation in C.